 In the so-called field theories (e.g. Köhler, 1940; Cacha and Poznanski, 2014, and others), consciousness is conceived in terms of a field in the sense in which it is used in quantum or particle physics, where the notion of 'field' applies to all fundamental forces and relationships between elementary particles within a unifying theoretical framework where the forces lead to energy fields that occupy space-time and mediate interactions between elementary particles.
 In field theories of consciousness the latter is, similarly, seen as having duration and extension in space.
 In field theories in physics, however, each point of a particular region of the presumed space-time continuum, as well as all interactions between elementary objects, are objectively measurable and accounted for mathematically.
 This cannot be claimed by any current theory of consciousness, including the field theories (e.g. Köhler, 1940; Lashley, Chow, and Semmes, 1951; John, 2002; McFadden, 2002; Fingelkurts and Fingelkurts, 2002; Cacha and Poznanski, 2014).
 These will not be reviewed in detail again here, as an excellent review has been provided earlier by Pockett (2013) earlier.
 Libet's Mind Field Theory of consciousness, carved out in his book Mind Time (2004), may be discussed outside rather than within the realm of the field theories referred to here.
-Such field theories of consciousness, where the latter is seen as having duration and extension in space, are all limited by the fact tha, particular regions of the presumed space-time continuum and interactions between elementary objects herein cannot be objectively measured or accounted for mathematically.
+Such field theories of consciousness, where the latter is seen as having duration and extension in space, are all limited by the fact that particular regions of the presumed space-time continuum and interactions between elementary objects herein cannot be objectively measured or accounted for mathematically.
 Libet (1993) was well aware of this fundamental problem by recognizing that "the mind field of consciousness" does not correspond to any category of known physical fields and, therefore, cannot be observed directly by any of the currently known physical means.
 Pockett (2013) amusingly wrote that "a field that is not observable directly by known physical means is in some danger of remaining confined to the realms of philosophy".
-Neural field theories of consciousness, whether they relate to representational fields, where Gestalten or qualia are seen as reflecting the very nature of consciousness, occupying a presumed spatio-temporal brain field generating electrical brain states (Köhler, 1940), or to the functionally specific spatio-temporal structure of an electromagnetic field in the brain (Lashley et al., 1951, McFadden, 2002; John, 2002; Fingelkurts and Fingelkurts, 2002), only account for specific aspects of brain-behavior function while humans are in a conscious or non-conscious state.
-Yet, as already clarified here above, consciousness is a complex product of a long process of brain evolution, at the phylogenic (Cabanac, Cabanac, and Parent, 2009) and at the ontogenetic (Jaynes, 1990; Feinberg and Mallatt, 2013) scales.
-Since the theory of evolution was carved out by Darwin, the problem of a scientific account for the origin of mind or, more specifically, the origin of consciousness, had arisen.
-Where and how in evolution it has begun to emerge, and how it could be measured scientifically, remains unknown.
-How can we derive mindfulness out of mere biophysical matter?
-If we wanted to define consciousness adequately, it would need to be in terms of the capability of the human Self to know and analyze its own condition and existence in space and time, and to project this knowledge into a future that has not yet happened.
-Why it may not be possible to render the whole complexity of the phenomenon consciousness scientifically operational has been elsewhere discussed (e.g. Dresp-Langley, 2022).
-Ontological links between mind, time, and the Self as a window to understanding a specific aspect of human consciousness, the ability to project one's own existence into the future, may be brought forward.
-Finally, none of the field theories of consciousness has succeeded in even providing a definition that would be both scientifically operational and, at the same time, capture the complex nature of this phenomenon.
-This was already pointed out some time ago by Block (2007) as a clear limitation to any theory of consciousness, arguing for an "abstract solution" to the "problem of consciousness" given that phenomenal consciousness by far exceeds perception, cognitive accessibility and performance, and any directly measurable brain correlate.
-What others have referred to as the "hard problem of consciousness" (e.g. Chalmers, 1996; Searle, 1998) relates to the difficulty of finding brain measures of the conscious Self experienced in terms of I do, I think, I feel, I was, am, and will be, independently of any particular conscious perception, memory, decision, or action (behavior).
-If a representational or neural field of consciousness occupying a presumed space-time continuum inside the brain, or outside the brain, as suggested by Sheldrake (2013) and others, existed, it would have to be independent of the neural activities underlying any particular perceptual or cognitive process operating at the same time.
-While a specific conscious perception, or a conscious memory recall, can be measurably correlated with specific brain activities (Nani et al., 2019), and interpreted adequately as the neural correlate of that particular conscious behavior, it is not the neural correlate of consciousness as such.
+Neural field theories of consciousness, whether they relate to representational fields, where Gestalten or qualia are believed to reflect the very nature of consciousness, occupying a presumed spatio-temporal brain field generating electrical brain states (Köhler, 1940), or to the functionally specific spatio-temporal structure of an electromagnetic field in the brain (Lashley et al., 1951, McFadden, 2002; John, 2002; Fingelkurts and Fingelkurts, 2002) account for specific aspects of brain-behavior function while humans are in an aware or a non-aware state, referred to as "conscious" or "non-conscious" states by many of these authors, which adds a layer of confusion to the initial misconception of the neural field notion, and calls for making a clear distinction at the conceptual level between awareness and consciousness.
+In summary, if a representational or neural field of consciousness occupying a presumed space-time continuum inside the brain, or outside the brain, as suggested by Sheldrake (2013) and others, existed, it would have to be independent of the neural activities underlying any particular perceptual or cognitive process operating at the same time.
+While a specific conscious perception, or a conscious memory recall, can be measurably correlated with specific brain activities (Nani et al., 2019), these are not the neural correlates of consciousness as such.